Kosy-Software/google-drive-table-app/README.md

         "client_id": "The Client Id you created in step 6" }
 }
+8) Wait for about 15 to 30 minutes before google accepts the token...

 ## To actually run the code
 1) When using visual studio code, install the live server plugin for ease of access.